History of the cocktail

 Variations

-When it comes to how to make a dry gin martini, purists will tell you to stick to the classic, but where’s the fun in that?
+When it comes to how to make a Dry Gin Martini, purists will tell you to stick to the classic, but where’s the fun in that?
 A Martini is probably the best example of a cocktail that is bespoke to its drinker.
-Martinis can be everything from wet and dirty to dry and extra dry.
-They can be shaken or stirred but contrary to Mr. Bond, stirred is preferred to maintain a viscous texture.
+These classy clinkers can be everything from wet and dirty to dry and extra dry.
+They can be shaken or stirred, but contrary to Mr. Bond, stirred is preferred to maintain a viscous texture.
 If you’re after something extra, then try a Martini infused with lime, cucumber, lemon, apple, or even passionfruit.

 When to serve